All Products

 Specifies the path of the OSS file or directory.

-When you specify an OSS directory path, follow these rules.
-Otherwise, query failures or unexpected results may occur.
+When you specify an OSS directory path, follow these rules to prevent query failures or unexpected results:

 • All files in the directory must have the same file format.

 When you create a partitioned external table, set LOCATION to the parent directory of the partitions.
-For example, if the OSS file path is oss://testBucketname/testfolder/p1=2023-06-13/data.csv, you must specify LOCATION 'oss://testBucketname/testfolder/' to create a partitioned external table with p1 as the partition key column.
+For example, if the path of an OSS file is oss://testBucketname/testfolder/p1=2023-06-13/data.csv, you must specify LOCATION 'oss://testBucketname/testfolder/' to create a partitioned external table where p1 is the partition key column.

 Important

-• When you create a Hudi external table, make sure that a Hudi metadata file named .hoodies exists in the specified path.
+• When you create a Hudi external table, make sure that the Hudi metadata file, named .hoodies, exists in the specified path.

-• If you set auto.create.location=true and the path specified by LOCATION does not exist when you create a partitioned external table, the system automatically creates an OSS directory.
+• If you set auto.create.location=true and the LOCATION path does not exist when you create a partitioned external table, an OSS directory is automatically created.

 type